alex347a/Obsidian/3. Semester/Industriel datakommunikation/Lectures/8 Network layer data plane.md

 You just modify the forwarding table.
 ### Longest prefix matching
 ![[Pasted image 20251103083216.png]]
+The first example goes to 0, the second goes to 1.
 ### Switching fabrics
 ![[Pasted image 20251103083228.png]]
 ### Input port queuing